hgautam/ds-algorithms/arrays/README.md

 ### Exercises based on arrays

-Based mostly on brute force algorithms
+Based mostly on brute force algorithms and some more efficient.